Benefits Of Using MBL’s Mold and Bacteria Testing Services

 - Dust samples

-(from carpet, upholstery, mattress etc.), Soils and other sediments.
+From carpet, upholstery, mattress, soils, and other sediments.
 These samples are suitable for either culturing without quantification (Direct Plating) or with quantification.
 They may also be analysed by DME.
 A report for culturing for quantification lists the recovered molds and their concentration as CFU per gram of dust or per unit area.

 - Sewage and sludge